Are leprechauns and ancient myths behind these roads where cars roll uphill?

 This magic road in Waterford is probably the most famous in the country.
-It’s located to the Mahon Falls.
+It’s located at Mahon Falls.

 Some of these roads are, of course, tough to find but this one’s marked plainly with a “Magic Road” sign!
 The area was also home to a fairy tree until 2011, when hooligans, who no doubt are having fierce bad luck, cut it down.

-You have to admit these videos are conclusive proof to some sort of magic!
+You have to admit these videos are conclusive proof of some sort of magic!